 Fraudsters may try to use Brexit as an excuse to scam you.
 Here are some tips to protect yourself:

 - beware of all unexpected calls, emails and text messages

 - a genuine bank or organisation will not ask for your PIN, full password or to move money to another account

 - never give out your personal or financial details unless it’s for a service you want to use, and where you trust the provider

 - don’t be pressured into acting quickly – a genuine bank or financial services firm won’t mind giving you time to think

 - always double-check the web link and company contact details in case it’s a ‘clone firm’ pretending to be a real firm

 - if you get an email, expand the pane at the top of the message and see exactly who it has come from – if it’s a scam, the email address of the sender may be filled with random numbers or be misspelled

-- beware that fraudsters can ‘clone’ these email addresses to make their emails seem genuine
+- beware that fraudsters can clone these email addresses to make their emails seem genuine

-You can check if a financial services firm is FCA authorised by checking the Register for all authorised companies.
-Visit our ScamSmart pages for advice about staying safe when talking about your finances.
+You can check if a financial services firm is authorised by us by checking the Financial Services Register.